Regular grid subgraphs of maximal girth: Non-induced subgraphs

 Even when $\Lambda = \mathbb{Z}^3$, the maximal value of the girth is not known.
 It is either 12, 14 or 16.
 The upper bound comes from a straightforward comparison of the number of vertices at a graph distance $\leq r$ from a fixed vertex in a 3-regular tree and in the 3-dimensional grid (confer next section), with parity taken into consideration.

-For the lower bound, several examples of cubic subgraphs attaining a girth of 12 have been found with computer assistance, and it turns out that some of the configurations can be combined to yield entire infinite families of valid examples.
-The highest value found for the spread at depth 6 was 84, as attained by the following subgraph $\Gamma^{(3)}$.
+For the lower bound, there are infinitely many different cubic subgraphs of girth 12, but we omit the details here.
+The highest value that has been found for the spread at depth 6 is 84, as attained by the following subgraph $\Gamma^{(3)}$.
 The edges are given by

 Consider the cubic subgraph $\Gamma ^\textrm{BCC}$ of the grid associated with the BCC lattice, having the following edge set.

 $x+y \equiv 0 \textrm{ (mod 4)}, z \equiv 0 \textrm{ or } 3 \textrm{ (mod 8)}$